Freemont/PathGen/README.md

 though it can feasibly used for any autonomous path generation with a little know how.
 NOTE: BETTER TRAJECTORY CLASS VELOCITY PROFILES BROKEN, USE TRAJECTORY.JAVA.
+[Another note, outputs are kinda borked.
+Doesn't play nice with the processing power on phones so this project is somewhat incomplete as far as outputs to a robot  friendly format]
 FTC GUI:
 ![](img/FTCPlanner.png)
 FRC GUI: